iknowjason/PurpleCloud/docs/tools/adfs.md

 * **domain_join.ps1.tpl:** This joins the system to the AD domain.
 It runs as a Powershell Scheduled Job and should de-register after domain join is detected as true.

-* **install_adfs.ps1.tpl:** Installs the ADFS componentns and services.
+* **install_adfs.ps1.tpl:** Installs the ADFS components and services.
 It will by default generate a self-signed certificate.
 If the trusted, CA signed certificate option is enabled, it will download the certificate from the storage container.
 Finally, it configures ADFS Security auditing log configuration.

 ### How AD Builds on the DC